RockefellerArchiveCenter/aurora/README.md

 Aurora is a Django web application that can receive, virus check and validate transfers of digital archival records, and allows archivists to appraise and accession those records.

-The name of the application is a reference both to the natural light display often seen in the northern hemisphere - sometimes referred to as _aurora borealis_ - as well as the Roman goddess of dawn.

 Aurora is part of [Project Electron](http://projectelectron.rockarch.org/), an initiative to build sustainable, open and user-centered infrastructure for the archival management of digital records at the [Rockefeller Archive Center](http://rockarch.org/).
-Project updates are available on [Bits & Bytes](http://blog.rockarch.org/), the RAC's blog.

 ## Installation